*NEW Grant Policies and Application Requirements for 2017-2018*

 Detailed and itemized budget justification following the linked instructions.

 - This must include an itemized budget that shows all your calculations for figuring out each cost and a source to justify those calculations.
 It is the student's responsibility to develop a budget that is complete and accurate.
 Students must submit their budget on URApply with the student budget form.
-Any changes to a budget after the project is awarded, such as transfers between line items, must be pre-approved by CUSE.
+Any changes to a budget after the project is awarded must be pre-approved by CUSE.

 - Faculty Letter of Recommendation

-- It is the student's responsibility to assure that their faculty mentor uploads their recommendation letter.
-It is expected that students request their faculty letters at least three weeks in advance of the application deadline, even though faculty will not be able to submit their letter until after the proposal has been submitted.
-We allow a 5-day grace period beyond the deadline to receive letters of recommendation.
-Grant proposals for which we do not receive a faculty recommendation five days beyond the original deadline will not be considered for funding.
+- Once an application is sumbitted via the Student Grant Network (URApply), faculty will receive an automated email notification with a link to upload the recommendation letter to the application.
+Applications will not be reviewed until the letter has been received, and it is the student's responsibility to ensure that their faculty mentor uploads their recommendation letter in a timely manner.
+It is expected that students request their faculty letters at least three weeks before applying, even though faculty will not be able to submit their letter until after the application has been submitted.
+Recommenders who wish to submit letters early or without using URApply can do so by emailing letters directly to CUSE.
 Faculty letters of recommendation are understood to be confidential.
 Students applying for CUSE funding are subject to this confidentiality agreement and waive access to letters of recommendation.

-- Students traveling internationally must complete the travel registry with Notre Dame International.
-Instructions on how to do so are available on our International Travel page.
+- Non-Travel Warning Countries: Students traveling internationally to countries without travel warnings must complete the travel registry with Notre Dame International after CUSE has awarded their grant.
 Please DO NOT complete the travel registry until you have received notification that you have received an award from CUSE (disregard the automated email that URApply sends requesting one).
-Copies of approvals should be submitted to CUSE at : firstname.lastname@example.org.
-Read the Notre Dame policy on international travel.
+Additional information and intructions can be found on our International Travel page.
+Copies of approvals should be submitted to CUSE at: firstname.lastname@example.org.
 All requirements for complete approval for non-travel warning states must be complete within 7 days of the award letter or grants will be rescinded.

 - Human subjects / IRB approval, if applicable

 - Students engaging in research involving human subjects must complete research ethics training and submit a protocol to the Institutional Review Board (IRB) for approval.
 Students who require IRB approval to conduct research must submit a copy of the approval from Notre Dame Research.
+CUSE will not review applications that require IRB approval until the approval is received.
 Follow the link for more information on IRB and the training and submission process.
 If you are unsure if your research fits the definition of Human Subjects, please refer to the following definition from Notre Dame Research website:

 Federal regulations (45 CFR 46.102(d)) define research as “a systematic investigation, including research development, testing, and evaluation, designed to develop or contribute to generalizable knowledge.”
 For the purposes of this policy, a systematic investigation is an activity that involves a prospective research plan, which incorporates data collection, either quantitative or qualitative, and data analysis to answer a research question.
 Investigations designed to develop or contribute to generalizable knowledge are those designed to draw general conclusions (i.e., knowledge gained from a study may be applied to populations outside of the specific study sample), inform policy, or generalize findings.